andrewb47/getdata_project/README.md

 ##### 3. Form the column names on `all_data_02` from the `features` data
 The names of the variables are available in the `features` table.
 This step extracts them and creates column headings on the data table.
 ##### 4. Reduce the columns of data in `all_data_02`
-to the mean and standard deviation of each measurement
+The assignment requires only the mean and standard deviation of each measurement to be included in the tidy data set.
+This step selects them by selecting only the columns that have `"-mean()"` or `"-std()"` in the variable name in the column heading.
 ##### 5. Create descriptive data for the observations in `all_data_02`
+The assignment requires descriptive activity names on the activities (each observation) in the data set.
+This step adds three columns to the left of the data set.
+- the subject code that identifies the person tested
+- the activity code that identifies the activity tested
-from subject and activity data
+- the activity name from the `activity_labels` data
 ##### 6. Sort the data by subject then by activity_code
 ##### 7. Output the required table